COVID19Tracking/website/README.md

 ## How to contribute

 No matter how you choose to help, we would love to have you as part of the project.
 Check our [Contributing Guide](https://github.com/COVID19Tracking/website/blob/master/CONTRIBUTING.md) for information on how to file issues and make pull requests.

+## COVID-19 Funds in Response to the Pandemic

+Many countries have established off-budget COVID-19 funds to help mobilize resources and accelerate emergency spending.
+The note reviews these funds and shows how they can be made efficient, transparent, and accountable